WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

-Table~\ref{tab:baseline} presents the comparison results of \tech against the baselines on the four target compilers.
-Note that for a fair comparison with \nnsmith, which has a shorter execution time than our default setting, we also present results from \tech-Mini.
-This variant produces 100 tests for each optimization, as opposed to the default 1000 tests.
+Table~\ref{tab:baseline} compares \tech against the baselines on the three target compilers under their default settings.
+Because \nnsmith has a shorter execution time than our default setting, for fair comparison, we also present results from \textbf{\tech-Mini}, which produces 100 tests for each optimization, as opposed to the default 1000 tests.
+Notably, Column \textit{Time} in Table~\ref{tab:baseline} encompasses both the generation time of requirements/tests (including LLM invocations) and the test-execution time.

-In terms of optimization triggering, we observe that \tech outperforms the baselines significantly in \ptinductor, \tflite, and \llvm.
+In terms of optimization triggering, we observe that \tech outperforms the baselines significantly in \ptinductor and \tflite.
 Overall, among the tested compilers, \tech outperforms existing testers by up to 8.2x in terms of the number of triggered optimizations.
 For example, out of the 61 optimizations in \ptinductor, \tech is able to trigger 41 optimizations, while the baseline approaches can trigger at most 5 optimizations, which is a subset of optimizations covered by \tech.
 Regarding the time cost, \tech consumes less time than all other techniques except \nnsmith.
 Meanwhile, given the inferior performance of \nnsmith, \tech{}-Mini can still trigger more optimizations than \nnsmith using less time.

 \tech outperforms all baselines on compilers except for \tfxla, with two fewer optimizations being triggered compared to \titanfuzz.
 One possible reason is that the targeted optimizations in \tfxla are relatively simple per our optimization filtering for fair comparison with baselines (\S~\ref{sec:expsetup}).
 Upon inspection, many of these optimizations represent common model patterns that are widely used in practice.
 Therefore, they can be effectively triggered by \titanfuzz since \titanfuzz leverages \llm{s} to generate human-like programs by resembling the distribution of training data.
 Nevertheless, despite generating slightly fewer total tests compared to \titanfuzz, \tech demonstrates its own edge by triggering four unique optimizations which \titanfuzz cannot.
 In addition, we note that \nnsmith has much more triggering tests than \tech and \titanfuzz over \tfxla.
 This is largely due to the implementation choice of \nnsmith, which always outputs the model with redundant reshapes.
 Thus, the vast majority of test inputs from \nnsmith can trigger the \CodeIn{IdentityReshapeRemoving} optimization (117,006/117,381).